-- An explanation of the advantages of moving to an area that does not have a high concentration of low-income families. - The HUD pamphlet on lead-based paint entitled, "Protect Your Family from Lead in Your Home."
+- An explanation of the advantages of moving to an area that does not have a high concentration of low-income families, - which may include access to accessible and highquality housing, transit, employment opportunities, educational opportunities, recreational facilities, public safety stations, retail services, and health services.

+- The HUD pamphlet on lead-based paint entitled, "Protect Your Family from Lead in Your Home."
+[24 CFR 35.88].

-If COC is located in a metropolitan area, the following additional information must be included in the briefing packet in order to receive full points under SEMAP Indicator 7, Expanding Housing Opportunities [24 CFR 985.3(g)]:
+If the PHA is located in a metropolitan area, the following additional information must be included in the briefing packet in order to receive full points under SEMAP Indicator 7, Expanding Housing Opportunities [24 CFR 985.3(g)]: